-India’s top fitness and wellbeing startup Cure.fit expands to the U.S. – TechCrunch
+India’s top fitness and well-being startup Cure.fit expands to the US – TechCrunch

-Indian fitness and wellbeing startup Cure.fit, which has established a market leading position in the country in four years of its existence, is ready to stretch to a new geography.
+Indian fitness and well-being startup Cure.fit, which has established a market-leading position in the country in four years of existence, is ready to stretch to a new geography.

-The Bangalore-headquartered startup said on Wednesday it has launched a range of its digital services — including its fitness service Cult.fit and Mind.fit, through which it offers therapy, medication, and yoga sessions — in the United States, its first market outside of India.
+The Bangalore-headquartered startup said on Wednesday it has launched a range of its digital services — including its fitness service Cult.fit and Mind.fit, through which it offers therapy, medication and yoga sessions — in the United States, its first market outside of India.

 Global expansion has long been one of the key goals for Cure.fit, said Mukesh Bansal, co-founder and chief executive of the startup, in an interview with TechCrunch.
 “But we had originally planned to expand after five years of operations in India,” he said.